squid-cache/squid-cache.github.io/SquidFaq/WindowsUpdate.rst

 http_access allow windowsupdate localnet
 }}}

-The above config is also useful for other automatic update sites such as Anti-Virus vendors, just add their domains to the acl.
+The above config is also useful for other automatic update sites such as Anti-Virus vendors, just add their domains to the SquidConf:acl.

 || {i} || If you have squid listening on a localhost port with other software in front (ie dansGuardian).
 You will probably need to add permission for '''localhost''' address so the front-end service can relay the requests. ||